Fort Andross

-Fort Andross, also known as Fort George and Cabot Mill, was initially established as a trading post and later converted into a historic garrison by the colonial British Empire as a defensive measure against the Wabanaki Native Americans who were allied with France during King William's War (1688–1697).
+Fort Andross, also known as Fort George and Cabot Mill, was initially established as a trading post and later converted into a historic garrison by the colonial Province of Massachusetts Bay as a defensive measure against the Wabanaki Native Americans who were allied with France during King William's War (1688–1697).
 It was situated next to Brunswick Falls, on the Androscoggin River in Brunswick, Maine.
 During the war, the fortification was destroyed, rebuilt, and renamed Fort George in 1715.
 Once the Native American wars came to an end, the fort was abandoned.

 In the 19th century, the site of the fort was repurposed as a location for several cotton mills, including the Cabot Manufacturing Company, and in the 20th century several industrial buildings occupied the locale.
 In 1986, the mills were revitalized and transformed into office and retail spaces and renamed back to Fort Andross to reflect the original name.

 Trading post and forts

 Trading post

 In the year 1620, a charter was granted by King James I of England to forty noblemen, knights, and gentlemen, calling themselves the Plymouth Company.
 Their territory extended from the fourteenth to the forty-eighth parallel of latitude, and from sea to sea.
 The council, on June 16, 1632, granted a patent to Thomas Purchase and his brother-in-law George Way.
 Purchase had settled in the area, four years prior, in 1628, setting up a trading post to buy and sell goods, mainly salmon, sturgeon and furs along the Androscoggin River.
 The site was adjacent to a 41 foot waterfall known then as Pejepscot Falls, in what is now Brunswick, Maine.
 The Wabanaki Native Americans referred to this area of Brunswick, Topsham and Harpswell Maine as Pejepscot which translates to "long, rocky rapids part".